mSvcBench/muBench/Docs/Manual.md

 For performance monitoring, a service-cell exposes a set of [metrics](#monitoring-and-tracing) to a Prometheus server.

-Optionally, a µBench service (i.e. a POD) can be associated with a sidecar container that runs a real software, e.g. a database, that interacts with the main container of the service-cell.
+Optionally, a µBench service (i.e., a POD) can be associated with a sidecar container that runs a real software, e.g., a database, that interacts with the main container of the service-cell.
 This way, µBench can be used to evaluate the performance of real software in a microservice architecture.

 ---

 ## Work Model

-The description of a µBench application, i.e. the set of internal and external-services run by service-cells, is contained in a global file named `workmodel.json`, which all service-cells access via a k8s ConfigMap (named `mub-workmodel`).
+The description of a µBench application, i.e., the set of internal and external-services run by service-cells, is contained in a global file named `workmodel.json`, which all service-cells access via a K8s ConfigMap (named `mub-workmodel`).
 The `workmodel.json` file is made by a key per service as shown below.

 ```json
 {